shikeyou/MovieTrailerWebsite/README.md

 ## Running The Project

+1. Clone the repository

-In a shell, run the *entertainment_center.py* Python script:
+2. Run the *entertainment_center.py* Python script in a shell:

         > python entertainment_center.py

     A new file *fresh_tomatoes.html* will automatically be generated and opened up in your web browser.